akurdiii/Wevo/developer/api/external_api.rst

 Inspection and introspection
 ----------------------------

-While we previously used :meth:`~odoo.models.Model.fields_get` to query a model and have been using an arbitrary model from the start, Odoo stores most model metadata inside a few meta-models which allow both querying the system and altering models and fields (with some limitations) on the fly over XML-RPC.
+While we previously used :meth:`~wevo.models.Model.fields_get` to query a model and have been using an arbitrary model from the start, Wevo stores most model metadata inside a few meta-models which allow both querying the system and altering models and fields (with some limitations) on the fly over XML-RPC.